department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

 ### Can my spouse or dependent children get VA education benefits?

-In some cases, dependent or surviving spouses and children of a Veteran can get educational assistance through a GI Bill program.
+In some cases, the dependent or surviving spouse and children of a Veteran can get educational assistance through a GI Bill program.
 [Learn more about Survivors' and Dependents' Assistance](/education/gi-bill/survivors-dependent-assistance/).

-Also, if you haven't used all of your Post 9/11 GI Bill Benefits, you may be able to transfer up to 36 months of benefits to your spouse or dependent children.
+Also, if you haven't used all of your Post 9/11 GI Bill benefits, you may be able to transfer up to 36 months of benefits to your spouse or a dependent child.
 [Learn more about transferring benefits](/education/gi-bill/transfer/).

 </div>